What are the key tips for briefing in Washington, DC?

 1. Respect the time of your audience.

 Go overboard respecting time.
-I use my 8-minute messaging rule where my message is delivered and understood in eight minutes or less.
+I use The 8-Minute Rule of Messaging℠ where my message is delivered and understood in eight minutes or less.
 By doing so, I allow time for appropriate questions.
 Most importantly, I give the audience time back in their day.
 In doing so, I am seen over time as well-prepared, easy to work with, and above all, professional.

 2. Don’t tell them everything you know.